All the Spectacular Sites to Visit in Iceland’s National Parks

 The Law Rock is a special place where key Althing processions took place.
 Each year in June, the presiding chieftain and the priest of the Old Norse religion would officially open parliament and declare sanctuary at the site.
 Crucial matters regarding the nation were discussed here, and public members were also allowed to address the assembly.
 Up to this day, the Law Rock is held in high regard, making it a must-see site.

 Marking the eastern boundary of the North American Plate is a 7.7 km long gorge named Almannagja.
 This is one of the tourists' favorite attractions in the park.
 The area has multiple ravines with crystal clear water.

 At its widest point, the gorge is 64m wide.
 However, there are some places where you can walk to the other side.
 The Oxararfoss, a waterfall, is yet another exciting feature.
 The Almannagja is not only a scenic site but one that's serene, and more importantly, family-friendly.

 Flosagja and Nikulasargja

-Near the Law Rock is Flosaja, one of Thingvellir's main faults that's shaped like a fork.
-At present, Flosgaja has clear waters that reach depths of 25 meters.
-Nikulasargia, the eastern branch, is the main attraction of the fault.
+Near the Law Rock is Flosagja, one of Thingvellir's main faults that's shaped like a fork.
+At present, Flosagja has clear waters that reach depths of 25 meters.
+Nikulasargja, the eastern branch, is the main attraction of the fault.

 Since a bridge was built in 1907, a culture of throwing coins in the water below started.
 Due to this practice, it was nicknamed Peningagja (Money Fault).
 This ritual is not inspired by folktale.
 People throw the coins in the water to look at them from the bridge above, signifying the water's clarity.